OhyaLab/MorphoNet/README.md

 # Running MorphoNet
 MorphoNet can be run as a standalone executable on Windows or as a Streamlit app on macOS.

 For Windows users, download and unzip the MorphoNet package, keep the data/ and assets/ folders in the same directory as MorphoNet.exe, and then run MorphoNet.exe to launch the app.
 The app will open automatically in a web browser; if it does not, copy the local URL shown in the terminal window into your browser.

 For Mac users, MorphoNet should be run from the Python script.
-First install the required Python packages, including streamlit, pandas, numpy, networkx, and matplotlib.
+First, install the required Python packages, including streamlit, pandas, numpy, networkx, and matplotlib.
 Then open Terminal, navigate to the MorphoNet directory containing the app script and the data/ and assets/ folders, and run
 ```bash
 streamlit run MorphoNet_App_offline.py
 ```